fortio/fps/README.md

         fps {help|envhelp|version|buildinfo}
 flags:
   -color
-        If your terminal supports color, this will load image in (216) colors instead of monochrome -fire
+        If your terminal supports color, this will load image in (216) colors instead of monochrome (default true)
+  -fire
         Show fire animation instead of RGB around the image -gray
         Convert the image to grayscale
+  -http port
-  -i    Arguments are now images files to show, no FPS test (hit any key to continue) -image string
+        Listen port, eg :3000, empty for normal CLI interactive mode -i    Arguments are now images files to show, no FPS test (hit any key to continue) -image string
         Image file to display in monochrome in the background instead of the default one -n number of frames
-        Start immediately an FPS test with the specified number of frames (default is interactive) -nobox
+        Start immediately an FPS test with the specified number of frames (default is interactive)
+  -nobox
-        Don't draw the box around the image, make the image full screen instead of 1 pixel less on all sides -nojson
+        Don't draw the box around the image, make the image full screen instead of 1 pixel less on all sides
+  -nojson
-        Don't output json file with results that otherwise get produced and can be visualized with fortio report -nomouse
+        Don't output json file with results that otherwise get produced and can be visualized with fortio report
+  -nomouse
         Disable mouse tracking
   -truecolor
-        If your terminal supports truecolor, this will load image in truecolor (24bits) instead of monochrome (default true)
+        If your terminal supports truecolor, this will load image in truecolor (24bits) instead of monochrome
 ```